Analytics Basics 101

 The look-to-book ratio is a figure used in the travel industry that shows the percentage of people who visit a site compared to those who actually make a purchase.
 This ratio is important to Web sites for determining whether visits are translating into purchases.
 To improve their look-to-book ratios, web properties resort to offering incentives such as naming your own price, “special” deals, providing live agent chatting, and enabling co-creation … TripAdvisor style forums to showcase travel experiences.

 Online travel is not unique.
-Customer expectations are rising quickly in all online segments.
+Customer expectations about novel user experiences are rising quickly in all online segments.
 Simply meeting these enhanced expectations can be a major effort for organizations that are not analytical.
 For instance, retailers may need to step up their development of analytical platforms aimed at recommendations or next best offers.
 Banks, insurers, and telecommunications players may need to automate end-to-end sales, marketing and service processes so that customers can interact with the company in real time in an error-free digital environment.

 As human behavior gets more mathematically expressed, analytics is becoming integral to next generation customer facing Digital Products and Decision Processes.

 Adoption of digital channels is changing the customer experience and lower costs.
 Digital especially multiscreen is forcing a new set of audience and user experience requirements – push vs. pull, mobile first, social graph, same UX across all screens.
 Also driving a fundamental need for better apps – Easy to understand, easy to use; industry and task specialization and feedback driven.